-For domestic flights, you must present valid photographic identification.
+For domestic flights, travellers aged 16 and over, must present valid photographic identification.
 We recommend that you travel with a passport on these flights, but we will accept one of the following documents providing it has a photograph and is valid on the date of travel:

 Lost / Stolen Passports

 In accordance with Border Force requirements, all international passengers must present a valid passport or national ID card for travel.

 If you are at home and discover that you have misplaced your passport, you will need to order a new one before you can travel.

 If you are abroad and your passport is lost/stolen, you must report the loss at the nearest police station and get a police report.
 Take the police report to the nearest Embassy or Consulate to get an Emergency Travel Document, which will allow you to travel home.

 Getting a replacement passport or Emergency Travel Document may take some time, and you may need to consider rearranging your travel plans.
 Please contact our Call Centre if this is the case, but note that charges will be applicable.

 Depending on your nationality, you may need a visa to travel to/from some countries.
 Please make sure you obtain any necessary visas before your journey.
 All non-EU citizens will need to undergo a ‘Visa Check’ in order to ensure that any required visas are both present and valid; please show your travel document to a member of staff at either the airport check-in or sales desks prior to clearing airport security in order to receive the necessary clearance to travel.